Elimination Chamber (2018): Background

-The event was held at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+The eighth Elimination Chamber event was held at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.

 Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2015.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-While the 2017 event was a SmackDown-exclusive event, the 2018 event was held exclusively for the Raw brand division.
-Announced on December 6, 2017, the 2018 event was the eighth Elimination Chamber and took place on February 25, 2018, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
-Tickets went on sale on December 15.
+Announced on December 6, 2017, the eighth Elimination Chamber event was scheduled to take place on February 25, 2018, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+While the 2017 event was SmackDown-exclusive, the 2018 event was held exclusively for the Raw brand division.
+Tickets went on sale on December 15, 2017.

+The Elimination Chamber match is an elimination-based match contested in a type of large roofed steel cage that surrounds the wrestling ring with an elevated platform around the ring.
+Within the Chamber are four inner pods, one behind each ring post.
+The match is contested by six participants.
+Two wrestlers start the match, while the other four are held within each inner pod with one selected randomly to enter the match at regular intervals, which continues until all four have been released.
+The objective is to eliminate all other opponents by pinfall or submission, and there are no disqualifications or count-outs.
+The first-ever seven-man match was scheduled for the 2018 event with the only difference in the rules being that three wrestlers start the match instead of two.

-In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
+In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust; it was promoted as "No Way Out" in 2010 and 2012.